SanCraftDev/SanCraft-Lobby/README.md

 # SanCraft-Lobby

+**The End!
+The Plugin is no longer supported!**

-The lobby plugin of the SanCraft Network!
+The plugin of the SanCraft Network.